-12. Employees who have been employed for twelve (12) months in a position which earns vacation shall be paid up to the number of hours per the Maximum Accrual for Payment upon Termination Schedule for all unused vacation at their present rate.
+13. Employees who have been employed for six (6) or more months in a position which earns vacation shall be paid up to the number of hours per the Maximum Accrual for Payment upon Termination Schedule for all unused vacation at their regular rate upon termination of employment.
+An employee transferring from and to a position eligible for vacation leave does not affect vacation accruals.